 Happy Camp Community Action works to promote the health and stability of the community by engaging in activities that benefit children, families, and the economy of Happy Camp, a small town in Siskiyou County.

 Heart of the City Farmers’ Market is San Francisco’s only independent, farmer operated, nonprofit farmers market.
-Located at the United Nations Plaza on Wednesdays and Sundays, it was created in 1981 to support and sustain California’s small-scale growers, help make produce accessible for San Francisco’s low-income Tenderloin neighborhood, and lead nutrition education outreach to create a healthy Heart of the City.
+Located at the Fulton Plaza on Wednesdays and Sundays, it was created in 1981 to support and sustain California’s small-scale growers, help make produce accessible for San Francisco’s low-income Tenderloin neighborhood, and lead nutrition education outreach to create a healthy Heart of the City.
 It has the largest farmers market EBT program in California with over $250,000 in annual EBT sales.

 Helendale Community Services District provides several crucial services to their community, including running the weekly farmers’ market.
 The market supports a wide variety of local vendors and increases healthy food access for residents.